 Many students opt for this degree because it is highly marketable and vastly applicable.
 We all want to show our employers that we developed creative and critical thinking as well as good research skills as undergraduates, don’t we?
 This giant comes with indispensable cultural relevance that is highly marketable and widely applicable.

 By now, you must have already made up your mind about studying this massive subject, and your biggest worry should be where you will enroll for a gender studies degree.
 If that is your problem, consider it sorted, because we will take you through some of the best universities to study gender studies.

-The Best Gender Studies Degree Programs in 2020
+The Best Gender Studies Degree Programs

 As you would expect, Harvard University is a private Ivy League research university established even before the US became a big country.
 Havard offers a bachelor of Arts in Women Gender and Sexuality studies, led by a team of world-renowned scholars and professors.
 Havard’s exceptional reputation ensures that every student seeking broader education gets outstanding results.
 The students are well distributed among faculty, which means every student gets individualized instruction and personalized teaching.
 The program includes classes such as Women, Global Feminism, Beyond the Sound Bite, Gender, Sexuality, and the psychology of gendered bodies.
 Students can choose to go for a thesis, and the program is pretty flexible that students can double-major.